James K. Polk: Transition, inauguration and appointments

 Polk and his cabinet in the White House dining room, 1846.
 Front row, left to right: John Y. Mason, William L. Marcy, James K. Polk, Robert J. Walker.
 Back row, left to right: Cave Johnson, George Bancroft.
 Secretary of State James Buchanan is absent.
 This was the first photograph taken in the White House, and the first of a presidential Cabinet.

 Polk formed a geographically balanced Cabinet.
 He consulted Jackson and one or two other close allies, and decided that the large states of New York, Pennsylvania and Virginia should have representation in the six-member Cabinet, as should his home state of Tennessee.
 At a time when an incoming president might retain some or all of his predecessor's department heads, Polk wanted an entirely fresh Cabinet, but this proved delicate.
 Tyler's final Secretary of State was Calhoun, leader of a considerable faction of the Democratic Party, but, when approached by emissaries, he did not take offense and was willing to step down.

 Polk did not want his Cabinet to contain presidential hopefuls, though he chose to nominate James Buchanan of Pennsylvania, whose ambition for the presidency was well-known, as Secretary of State.
 Tennessee's Cave Johnson, a close friend and ally of Polk, was nominated for the position of Postmaster General, with George Bancroft, the historian who had played a crucial role in Polk's nomination, as Navy Secretary.
-Polk's choices met with the approval of Andrew Jackson, with whom Polk met for the last time in January 1845, as Jackson died that June.
+Polk's choices met with the approval of Andrew Jackson, with whom Polk met for the last time in January 1845, as Jackson died in that June.

 Tyler's last Navy Secretary, John Y. Mason of Virginia, Polk's friend since college days and a longtime political ally, was not on the original list.
 As Cabinet choices were affected by factional politics and President Tyler's drive to resolve the Texas issue before leaving office, Polk at the last minute chose Mason as Attorney General.
 Polk also chose Mississippi Senator Walker as Secretary of the Treasury and New York's William Marcy as Secretary of War.
 The members worked well together, and few replacements were necessary.
 One reshuffle was required in 1846 when Bancroft, who wanted a diplomatic posting, became U.S. minister to Britain.

 In his last days in office, President Tyler sought to complete the annexation of Texas.
 After the Senate had defeated an earlier treaty that required a two-thirds majority, Tyler urged Congress to pass a joint resolution, relying on its constitutional power to admit states.
 There were disagreements about the terms under which Texas would be admitted and Polk became involved in negotiations to break the impasse.
 With Polk's help, the annexation resolution narrowly cleared the Senate.
 Tyler was unsure whether to sign the resolution or leave it for Polk and sent Calhoun to consult with Polk, who declined to give any advice.
 On his final evening in office, March 3, 1845, Tyler offered annexation to Texas according to the terms of the resolution.